andrewlegkii/foodgram-project-react/README.md

 This is a sample project that demonstrates how to use Docker Compose to run a web application with multiple services.

+# Postman
+Open Postman and navigate to the request that causes the 401 Unauthorized error.

+Select the "Headers" tab in the "Request" section on the right panel.

+Add a new header with the name "Authorization" and the value "Token my-token" (where replace "mytoken" with your valid token).

+Click on the "Send" button to repeat the request with the added authorization header.

 # Overview
 The project consists of the following services: